 They can all be purchased for around $15, it’s a no-brainer.

-If you want to dramatically improve your skills, I urge you to watch Stephen Bauman.
-He has a class on Proko (affiliate).
-He is classically trained and his techniques are superb.
+If you want to dramatically improve your drawing skills, I urge you to watch Stephen Bauman.
+He has a class on Proko.
+He’s classically trained and his techniques are superb.

 - Indenting Tool